-First used to protect the Atlas missile from corrosion and rust, it was then sneaked into lunchboxes to be used at home by company employees spotify promotion.
+First used to protect the Atlas missile from corrosion and rust, it was then sneaked into lunchboxes to be used at home by company employees buy tiktok followers free.
 Rocket Chemical Company founder Norm Larsen thought ordinary people could use it in their homes, and later made it into an aerosol can for general use.

 It was a rocket chemical company, the manufacturer of WD-40, that renamed itself after its flagship product WD-40 in 1969, and it went public in 1973.
 There were more than one million cans of WD-40 sold every week in 1993, and the product was in four out of five homes.